File Service FAQ

 What is LifeOmic File Service?

 LifeOmic File Service is a managed service for storing and retrieving file data.
+For more information and a getting started guide, see File Service.

 Once files are uploaded, they are available to the other LifeOmic Platform services for use and analysis.